-Hay doesn’t elucidate to the reader the unusual name of these tarts.
-First, we thought perhaps it was an interesting Aussie moniker — maybe the name of the person who created the recipe.
-The image of Mrs. Cheat, a stout woman with a stern face, proved irresistible — but ill-founded.
-After making the tarts, it became clear the name refers to the shortcut of using store-bought puff pastry to cheat time a bit.
-The only caution we’d add to the note below is to buy the very best quality puff pastry you can afford.
-It makes all the difference in the final presentation and taste.–David Leite
+Author Donna Hay doesn’t elucidate for us the source of this recipe’ unusual name of cheat’s apple tarts.
+First I thought perhaps it was an interesting Aussie moniker — maybe the name of the person who created the recipe.
+An image of Mrs. Cheat, a stout woman with a stern face, was irresistible to me—but alas, it was ill-founded.
+After making the tarts, I understood the name refers to the shortcut of using store-bought puff pastry to cheat in terms of time.
+The only caution I’d add is to buy the very best quality puff pastry you can afford.
+It makes all the difference, not just in terms of taste but in presentation, too.–David Leite

 Cheat's Apple Tarts Recipe